-Various statutes and regulations govern the process the federal governments must follow in its business dealings with private industry, most notably the Federal Acquisition Regulation (FAR) and the Department of Defense Supplement to the FAR (DFARS).
-These regulations cover all aspects of the federal procurement process, including how the Government selects, monitors, and makes payment to its Contractors.
-This area of law if very complex and our licensed attorneys will provide support and advice in each particular case.
-We have experience and practice in all facets of Government Contract Law such as, but not limited to:
+Various statutes and regulations govern the federal Government’s process in its business dealings with private industry, most notably the Federal Acquisition Regulation (FAR) and the Department of Defense Supplement to the FAR (DFARS).
+These regulations cover all aspects of the federal procurement process, including how the Government selects, monitors, and makes payments to its Contractors.
+This area of law is very complex, and our licensed attorneys will provide support and advice in each case.
+We have experience and practice in all facets of Government Contract Law, including, but not limited to:

 Security Clearance Issues

 Our. attorneys are experienced and knowledgeable at assisting corporations and individuals in navigating the complicated labyrinth of National Security Clearance rules, regulations, and executive orders.

 Given the national security interests involved, the Government has much latitude in revoking security clearances.
 However, the revocation process provides individuals and businesses with the opportunity to respond to the “Statement of Reasons” (SOR) for the revocation of their clearance and to request a formal hearing (trial) before the Defense Office of Hearings and Appeals (DOHA).
 The SOR can be based on financial issues (e.g., delinquent debts), personal conduct issues (e.g., DUIs or other arrests), or foreign contacts.

 Our attorneys have a sterling record for retaining security clearances for individuals on all types of SORs through persuasive drafting of SOR responses and aggressive representation at DOHA.
 Whether it’s interacting with the Defense Security Service (DSS) to resolve the impact of Foreign Ownership, Control, or Influence (FOCI) concerns or representing individuals before the DOHA, The Law Offices of Baldwin & Briscoe can provide the expertise you need.